Minimum distance of Line Orthogonal Grassmann Codes in even characteristic: Introduction

 As mentioned above, the parameters $[N,K,d_{\min}]$ of $\cC(\Omega)$ depend only on the pointset $\Omega$; in particular, the length $N$ is the size of $\Omega$ and the dimension $K$ is the (vector) dimension of the subspace of $W$ spanned by $\Omega$.
 It is straightforward to show that the minimum distance $d_{\min}$ is

 as $\Pi$ ranges among all hyperplanes of the space $\PG(\langle\Omega\rangle)$; we refer to \cite{TVZ} for further details.

-The codes associated with polar $k$-Grassmannians of either orthogonal or symplectic type have been introduced respectively in \cite{IL0} and \cite{IL2}.
+The codes associated with polar $k$-Grassmannians of either orthogonal, symplectic or Hermitian type have been introduced respectively in \cite{IL0}, \cite{IL2} and \cite{IL3}.
 In the case of line-Grassmannians, that is for $k=2,$ the following results are known: in the symplectic case it has been shown in~\cite{IL2} that the minimum distance is $q^{4n-5}-q^{2n-3}$ for any $q$; in the orthogonal case it has been shown in \cite[Main Result 2]{IL0} that the minimum distance is $d_{\min}=q^{3}-q^{2}$ for $n=2$ for any $q$ and in \cite{ILP} that the minimum distance is $d_{\min}=q^{4n-5}-q^{3n-4}$ for $q$ odd.
+Similar results hold in the Hermitian case, see \cite{IL3}.

 The aim of the present paper is to determine the minimum distance of orthogonal line-Grassmann codes for $q$ even.
+We are also able to determine the second smallest distance in almost all cases.
 Our main result is the following. \begin{mth} For $q$ even, the minimum distance of a line orthogonal Grassmann code is

-Furthermore, all words of minimum weight are projectively equivalent. \end{mth}
+and all words of minimum weight are projectively equivalent.
+Furthermore, the second smallest distance for $n\neq3$ is $q^{4n-5}-q^{2n-3}$. \end{mth}

 Using the aforementioned results of \cite{IL0,ILP} this leads to the following general result.

 \begin{corollary} The parameters $[N,K,d_{\min}]$ of a line orthogonal Grassmann code are

 \end{corollary} Note that for $q$ odd and $n=2$, by \cite[Corollary 3.8]{ILP}, the minimum weight codewords lie on two orbits under the action of the linear automorphism group of the code.